lamhq/tech-notes/pages/software-engineering/design/ood/design-principles/program-to-interfaces.md

 This design principle encourages writting code that rely on abstractions (interfaces or abstract classes) rather than implementations (concrete classes).

-For example, when you use the `new` operator you are certainly instantiating a concrete class, so that's definitely an implementation and not an interface.
+An example of programming to implementation is, when you use the `new` operator you are certainly instantiating a concrete class, so that's an implementation.

+Let's say your code depends on a class:
+- When that class changes, you need to review every change (methods and attributes) to see if you're referencing them in your code; then, possibly, a refactor is required.
+- You're forced to use instances of that class or its subclasses in your code, which reduces flexibility

 ## Benefits